ryexley/aspen/README.md

 ### Options
 The plugin evaluates the following options:

-* `above`: The selector of an element above the target element to offset the height for
+* `above`: Selector of an element above the target element to offset the height for
-* `below`: The selector of an element below the target element to offset the height for
+* `below`: Selector of an element below the target element to offset the height for
-* `margin`:
+* `margin`: Specifies the top and bottom margins to be applied to the target element.
+If only a single value is supplied, that value will be applied to both the top and bottom margins of the target.
+If two values are supplied (i.e. "50 100"), the first will be applied as the top margin, and the second will be applied as the bottom margin.

 See `index.html` for usage examples